KonstantinRr/groningen-guide/README.md

 View the live website [here](https://studyguide.esync.dev).

 ## Getting Started
 This project implements a tourist guide for the city of Groningen located in the north of the Netherlands.
+There is a detailed description on how the knowledge base and engine work [here](knowledgebase.md).

 ## Building